 The most serious threat to the Arctic fox’s existence is climate change, which affects the mountain environment in a number of different ways.
 More frequent rainfall in winter causes a hard frozen crust on the snow and a thin coating of ice, which makes it much more difficult for rodents and ptarmigans to access food.
 This is probably the main reason why years with good access to rodents have become less frequent.

-Another effect of climate change is the fact that the red fox is spreading above the tree line, where it does not normally live.
-The red fox is almost twice the size of the Arctic fox and poses a threat in several ways – both as a competitor for food and also because red foxes actually kill Arctic foxes.
-Hikers in the mountains who leave behind litter and/or food scraps on the mountain also attract red foxes.
+The red fox is almost twice the size of the Arctic fox and poses a threat in several ways – both as a competitor for food but also because red foxes actually kill Arctic foxes.

 The Arctic fox population is currently small and geographically fragmented.
 The approximately 550 Arctic foxes are spread over a large area, which makes it difficult for them to find one another.
 Felles Fjellrev is working at several different levels to secure the future of the Arctic fox.
 The methods used include supplementary feeding to establish connections between isolated groups of Arctic foxes to enable them to meet and carry out a genetic exchange with one another and reducing the number of red foxes in the high mountains.